Fields generated by points on superelliptic curves: Introduction

-A notable limitation of Theorem \ref{thm:bound} is the condition that the count only applies for field extensions of degree $n$ where $n$ is such that $\gcd(m, d) \mid n$.
+Another notable limitation of Theorem \ref{thm:bound} is the condition that the count only applies for field extensions of degree $n$ where $n$ is such that $\gcd(m, d) \mid n$.
 In the case where $C$ is a hyperelliptic curve, we have $m=2$ and $d$ can be chosen to be odd if and only if $C$ has a rational Weierstrass point.
 In this case, $\gcd(m,d) = 1$, and our parameterization produces infinite families of odd degree $n$ points for $n$ sufficiently large.
 In the general case however, we take $d = 2g + 2$, where $g$ is the genus of $C$, giving $\gcd(m, d)=2$, so this parametrization does not produce any odd degree points (cf. \cite{keyes}).
 This is consistent with a result of Bhargava--Gross--Wang \cite{BGW} that says a positive proportion of locally soluble hyperelliptic curves have no odd degree points.
 In Section \ref{sec:failsafe} we speculate as to whether for superelliptic curves, points of degrees $n$ such that $\gcd(m, d) \mid n$ are ``more common” than points of degrees $n$ where $\gcd(m, d) \nmid n$.
 This section contains a description of various geometric sources from which we expect to find infinitely many points on these curves.
 We also discuss the relationship of these sources to the points obtained by the parameterization strategy.

-Having speculated that the parametrization on which Theorem \ref{thm:bound} relies does not miss too many points on the curves, if one finds points missed by the parametrization, it is possible to use those points and apply a similar counting strategy.
-This is the case if for some $n$ with $\gcd(m , d) \nmid n$ we have a point of degree $n$ on the curve.
-For an explicit example of this, we consider the case where $C$ has a (possibly non-Weierstrass) rational point, where it turns out that the asymptotic lower bound of Theorem \ref{thm:bound} may be extended to all sufficiently large degrees $n$.

-\begin{theorem} Let $C$ be a superelliptic curve with equation \eqref{eq:sec} possessing a rational point.
-Then for all sufficiently large degrees $n$, there is a constant $c_n$, given explicitly in \eqref{eq:c_n_point}, for which
+As a first step towards making these heuristics concrete, we prove the following proposition. \begin{proposition} Suppose $m, d$ are positive even integers such that $d > 4$.
+Let $N < \frac{d}{2} - 1$ have $2$-adic valuation strictly less than that of $m$, i.e.\ $v_2(N) < v_2(m)$.
+Then for a positive proportion approaching 100\% of squarefree degree $d$ polynomials $f(x)$, ordered by height, the superelliptic curve $C \colon y^m = f(x)$ has finitely many points of degree $N$. \end{proposition}